OUR FOURTH PILLAR OF CONSERVATION

 THE WHY

-Some landowners don’t realize the importance of these corridors and may not have experience in the best land practices to protect them.
-Similarly, the public often isn’t aware of area wildlife corridors and how valuable they are.
+Some landowners don’t realize the importance of these habitats and may not have experience in the best land practices to protect them.
+Similarly, the public often isn’t aware of area wildlife habitats and how valuable and vulnerable they are.